 What do you show your key stakeholders?

 Nobody likes to see a long list of risks with mitigation action points, for an executive summary you should concentrate on highlighting the top 5 risks, and where possible in a graphical format, I like to use the matrix shown below, with clear indication showing where your top risks sit on the matrix.
-A clear statement stating how many other risks you are managing is useful to give comfort that you are actively managing the risk lo
+A clear statement stating how many other risks you are managing is useful to give comfort that you are actively managing the risk log.

 How to rate your risks?